meetrajpal/TalkBack/README.md

     <img src="https://github.com/meetrajpal/TalkBack/blob/main/client/public/img/Asset%201.png"/>
 </h1>
 <h1 align="center">
-    TalkBack
+    TalkBack, talks for your business
 </h1>

-# TalkBack talks for your business
 The live version of website is hosted here https://talkback.cyclic.app/

 This is a web app which provides service of sending, collecting and visualizing feedbacks.